-Indeed, shortly after its installation, the pipeline road was proposed as part of the Great Western Trail OHV system.262 Off-road vehicle pressure continues to build in the Lower SPRV.
-Pinal County was the second fastest growing county in the U.S. between 2000 and 2009,263 and is pressuring Arizona Game & Fish with the Northwest Galiuros Travel Management Plan to open the area to greater off-road access.
+Off-road vehicle pressure continues to build in the Lower SPRV.
+Pinal County was the second fastest growing county in the U.S. between 2000 and 2009,248 and is pressuring Arizona Game & Fish with the Northwest Galiuros Travel Management Plan to open the area to greater off-road access.
 Likewise the Coronado National Forest Plan Draft is proposing Redington Pass as a 'Motorized Recreation Area.'
-The Friends of Redington Pass, the Redington NRCD, the Cascabel Working Group and others are working to assure recreational access only at appropriate and approved points in the Middle SPRV.
+The Friends of Redington Pass, the Redington NRCD, the Cascabel Working Group and others are working to assure recreational access only at appropriate and approved points in the Lower SPRV.

-That is already a difficult task, and will become more so if a road transects the north-south length of the valley.
-Gating of these roads is particularly difficult across the open range of Arizona State Land Department (ASLD) lands.
+Gating of power line roads is particularly difficult across the open range of Arizona State Land Department (ASLD) lands.
 Off-road vehicles presently trespass and follow washes up and down drainages.
 With cross-drainage roads this practice is bound to increase, especially with proximity to these burgeoning population centers.
 Policing of these roads and gates is virtually impossible in this remote area.
 Ranchers and private landowners have significant experience with the issue, as does The Nature Conservancy.

 First, we are concerned about the construction and maintenance of access roads along the transmission line corridor.
 Access roads fragment the habitat for wildlife and frequently become open routes for recreational off-road vehicle drivers, from which they can venture away into unroaded landscapes.
 That prospect is particularly troubling for any route that crosses the Galiuro Mountains, a region where wildlife and the human experience of wilderness have benefitted from the almost total lack of through roads.
-Our experience with land management has shown that putting fences and gates across utility access roads is ineffective - replacing locks and rebuilding gates have become frequent events for our preserve managers.264
+Our experience with land management has shown that putting fences and gates across utility access roads is ineffective - replacing locks and rebuilding gates have become frequent events for our preserve managers.249